yesodweb/yesod-cookbook/yesod_tutorial-init.md

           [][__][__][__][__][]| || |
       ejm [__][__][__][__][__]__,__,  \__/

     ---------------------------------------

-    The foundation for your site has been laid.
+    The foundation for your web application has been built.

     There are a lot of resources to help you use Yesod.
     Start with the book: http://www.yesodweb.com/book
     Take part in the community: http://yesodweb.com/page/community

     Start your project:

        cd micropost && cabal install && yesod devel

+    or if you use cabal-dev:

+       cd micropost && cabal-dev install && yesod --dev devel

 A Yesod project is created with `yesod init` command.
-Yesod init asks 4 questions and here are the answers I gave:
+Yesod init asks 3 questions and here are the answers I gave:

 1. Your name - davidbe
 2. Project name - micropost
-3. Foundation name - Micropost
-4. Database-backend - s for sqlite
+3. Database-backend - s for sqlite

-The Foundation is explained in the [Yesod book](http://www.yesodweb.com/book/basics).

 After answering those questions, Yesod init will create several files.
 An explanation of all those files can be found in the [Yesod Web Framework Book](http://www.yesodweb.com/book) on [Scaffolding and the Site Template](http://www.yesodweb.com/book/scaffolding), but in this tutorial we will touch the most important ones.